entelect-incubator/.NET/Phase 2/Step 2/README.md

 }
 ```

-Create the Core Unit Test classes now, when you are done it should look like this.
+Create the PizzaCore Unit Test classes now, when you are done it should look like this.

 ![](./Assets/2023-04-10-23-00-23.png)